Kruger & Swazi Overland

-Arrive at any time.
 Arrive in Johannesburg any time and make your way to the joining point hotel.
 A brief departure meeting will be held in the hotel reception area in evening on Day 1 of your tour.
-Upon arrival look for information from your tour leader on the hotel bulletin board regarding the meeting time.
+Upon arrival look for information from your CEO on the hotel bulletin board regarding the meeting time.
+Please make sure you have all of the necessary visas for this tour by the time of the welcome meeting.
+It is very important to read the Visa section in our trip details to make sure which visas you will need, if any.
+Please note that not all nationalities are able to obtain a visa on arrival at the border.
 Our starting hotel is located outside of the city of Johannesburg, but take some time on an excursion to Soweto or to the famous Apartheid Museum.

 Today we will cross the border from South Africa to Swaziland.
 The name of the border post is Jeppe’s Reef on the South African side and Matsamu on the Swazi side.
 Some nationalities do require a visa for Swaziland.
 See our visa section for further information.
 Remember that visas are your own responsibility, so please double check with your agent if you will require a visa for Swaziland.
 The South African Rand (ZAR) and the Swazi Lilangeni (SZL) has the same value, so you can use ZAR in Swaziland.
 However, when you pay in ZAR your change will be in SZL.
 Visit the Mlilwane Wildlife Sanctuary.
 Option to go for mountain hikes, mountain biking or a visit to a traditional Swazi village.
 The mountainous Kingdom of Swaziland, lead by King Mswati III, is one of three monarchies in Africa.
 Here explore Mlilwane Wildlife Sanctuary, which is situated in the Swaziland’s “Valley of Heaven”, the Ezulwini Vallley.
 In your free time take the opportunity to go horse riding, mountain biking, trailing, or game viewing.
 Mlilwane was the first wildlife sanctuary in Swaziland, created in the 1950’s by a well known Swazilander, Tedd Reilly, on his farm.
 He has been instrumental in the conservation of Swaziland’s natural heritage for many years.
 This reserve is a gentle relaxed place with zebra, many antelope species and crocodiles.
 Several hippos have become so used to being fed in the afternoon, that these enormous beasts plod out of the dam to chomp, dribble and munch in front of the Hippo Haunt Restaurant.
 So close are they, that your entire camera frame is filled with their wide toothy mouth and glistening nostrils.
 Around the restcamp a variety of animals mill around looking for food, but watching a warthog snuffling near the camp fire while his friend roasts on a spit above, is somewhat disquieting.
 This reserve offers hiking, cycling and horse riding.